 By John DiLeo, Special for USDR

-John DiLeo is the author of five books about classic movies, including Screen Savers: 40 Remarkable Movies Awaiting Rediscovery and Screen Savers II: My Grab Bag of Classic Movies.
+John DiLeo is the author of five books about classic movies, including And You Thought You Knew Classic Movies! and Screen Savers: 40 Remarkable Movies Awaiting Rediscovery.